jazzband/django-analytical/docs/services/olark.rst

 -------------------

 In order to install the chat code, you need to set your Olark site ID.
-The :ttag:`olark` tag will include it in the rendered Javascript code.
+The :ttag:`olark` tag will include it in the rendered JavaScript code.
 You can find the site ID on `installation page`_ of you Olark account.
 Set :const:`OLARK_SITE_ID` in the project :file:`settings.py` file::